Alaska Cruise

 One important note on excursions:

-Book directly through local vendors at each port, not through the cruise ship.
+Book directly with local vendors at each port, not through the cruise line.
 The ship's excursions are marked up significantly.
 Everything we recommend below can be booked directly, and you'll almost always pay less for the same or better experience.

 → View the full cruise itinerary on Royal Caribbean